0xCAFEini/WebBruteforcer/README.md

 WebBruteforcer uses Selenium to perform password brute-forcing on any website where the username and password fields are located on the same page.

+## Requirements

+* Python 3.10 or later
+* Chrome, Firefox, or Edge browsers
+* Selenium and Colorama Python modules

 ## Usage

 Git clone this repository